scala/scala/test/benchmarks/README.md

 the benchmark runner would likely be named `scala.collection.mutable.OpenHashMapRunner`.
 Using this example, one would simply run

-    jmh:runMain scala.collection.mutable.OpenHashMapRunner
+    bench/jmh:runMain scala.collection.mutable.OpenHashMapRunner

-in sbt, run _from this directory_ (`test/benchmarks`).
+in the Scala sbt build.

-The JMH results can be found under `target/jmh-results/`.
-`target` gets deleted on an sbt `clean`, so you should copy these files out of `target` if you wish to preserve them.
+The JMH results can be found under `../../target/jmh-results/` (i.e. the main Scala build's `target`, not the one that contains the benchmark class files). `jmh-results` gets deleted on an sbt `bench/clean`, so you should copy these files out of `target` if you wish to preserve them.

 ## Creating a benchmark and runner